Barnard's Star: Description

 Barnard's Star has 10–32% of the solar metallicity.
 Metallicity is the proportion of stellar mass made up of elements heavier than helium and helps classify stars relative to the galactic population.
 Barnard's Star seems to be typical of the old, red dwarf population II stars, yet these are also generally metal-poor halo stars.
 While sub-solar, Barnard's Star's metallicity is higher than that of a halo star and is in keeping with the low end of the metal-rich disk star range; this, plus its high space motion, have led to the designation "intermediate population II star", between a halo and disk star.
-Although some recently published scientific papers have given much higher estimates for the metallicity of the star, very close to the Sun's level, between 75 and 125% of the solar metallicity.
+However, some recently published scientific papers have given much higher estimates for the metallicity of the star, very close to the Sun's level, between 75 and 125% of the solar metallicity.

-Search for planets
+Planetary system

+In August 2024, by using data from ESPRESSO spectrograph of the Very Large Telescope, the existence of an exoplanet with a minimum mass of 0.37±0.05 Earth mass and orbital period of 3.15 days was confirmed.
+This constituted the first convincing evidence for a planet orbiting Barnard's Star.
+Additionally, three other candidate low-mass planets were proposed in this study.
+All of these planets orbit closer to the star than the habitable zone.
+The confirmed planet is designated Barnard's Star b (or Barnard b), a re-use of the designation originally used for the refuted super-Earth candidate.
+An examination of TESS photometry revealed no planetary transits, implying that the system is not viewed edge-on.

+In March 2025, an independent follow-up study confirmed all four planets.
+The data ruled out planets with masses greater than 0.57 Earth mass in the habitable zone of Barnard's Star with 99% confidence.
+With a minimum mass of only 0.193 Earth mass, Barnard's Star e is the least massive exoplanet yet detected by the radial velocity method.
+The best-fit orbital solution implies the planets have slightly eccentric orbits, but simulations suggest that these orbits would be unstable while circular orbits remain stable, so the eccentricities may be overestimated.